The adjournment of the Parliament's Winter session has led to one of the biggest discussions, Delhi’s air pollution, being put on hold.

 Environment Minister Bhupendra Yadav was scheduled to respond to pollution in the Lok Sabha at around 6 pm on Thursday.
 Priyanka Gandhi was scheduled to initiate the debate on behalf of the opposition.

 However, just an hour after the house assembled on Thursday, opposition MPs raised slogans against the G RAM G bill set to replace the MNREGA scheme.
 The uproar shut down the house.
-The bill was later passed and approved in the Rajya Sabha as the opposition continued to oppose the bill.
+The bill was later passed and approved in the Rajya Sabha when the opposition opposed the bill.

-On Thursday, the Union Minister of State for Environment Kirti Vardhan Singh, said that there was no conclusive data establishing a direct link between AQI levels and lung diseases.
-He later admitted in a written reply to the Rajya Sabha that air pollution is one of the major causes of respiratory diseases and related ailments.
+On Thursday, The Union Minister of State for Environment Kirti Vardhan Singh admitted in a written reply to the Rajya Sabha that air pollution is one of the major causes of respiratory diseases and related ailments.

-The response was to a question by BJP MP Laxmikant Bajpai who questioned if the government was aware about studies that confirmed that prolonged exposure to hazardous AQI levels in Delhi-NCR is causing lung fibrosis, an irreversible reduction in lung capacity.
+The response was to a question by BJP MP Laxmikant Bajpai.
 The MP had also asked if the government has any "solutions" to protect millions of Delhi/NCR residents from life-threatening diseases like pulmonary fibrosis, COPD, emphysema, reduced lung function, and progressive decline in lung elasticity.